 06 Nov The Importance of Certificates of Insurance

-When accounting for risks related to contracted work, securing your own insurance is not always enough.
+However, when accounting for risks related to contracted work, securing your own insurance is not always enough.
 It’s critical that your partners are covered as well.
 This is particularly important when you consider that, following an incident involving a contractor or vendor, your business could be the one held liable for any damages that occur.
 To protect against this sort of risk, many organizations turn to certificates of insurance (COIs).

+One of the main ways organizations manage and review the coverages of their partners is through COIs.
+A COI is a valuable—yet misunderstood—tool in the insurance industry.
 COIs are used across a variety of commercial business relationships and essentially serve as proof that a particular party has an insurance policy in effect.

 Before allowing contractors to perform work on your property or on your behalf, asking for a COI is a must.
 This can help you in several ways:

 - COIs can keep companies from taking on unnecessary risks if a contractor is responsible for a loss and is not properly insured.